 The train on the Piccadilly Line in 2017.
 If I want to stay by the doors, I will have to bend my head a bit.

-Interesting posters from 1960s on the Victoria Line.
-Do you also get automatic doors and fast trains for granted like me?
+Interesting posters from the 1960s on the Victoria Line.
+Do you also take automatic doors and fast trains for granted like me?
 But it hasn't always been the case.

 The Tube stations tell the history of London.
-For example, Baker Street is the one of the oldest stations that preserved its look and feel from that time when the Tube was first opened.
+For example, Baker Street is one of the oldest stations that preserved its look and feel from the time when the Tube was first opened.

 It actually has ten platforms servicing five different lines.
 The above-ground platform for the Circle and Hammersmith & City lines is the one from 1863.